MrBounty/ZipponDB/ZiQL.md

 ## ADD

-The `ADD` action will add one entity into the database.
-The synthax is similare but use `()`, this mean that the data is not yet in the database.
+The `ADD` action adds one entity to the database.
+The syntax is similar to `GRAB`, but uses `()`.
+This signifies that the data is not yet in the database.

-Here an example:
+Here's an example:
 ```js
 ADD User (name = 'Bob', age = 30, email = 'bob@email.com', scores = [1 100 44 82])
 ```

-You need to specify all member when adding an entity (default value are comming).
+You need to specify all members when adding an entity (default values are coming soon).

 #### Not yet implemented

-ADD query return a list ids added, e.g:
+The `ADD` query will return a list of added IDs, e.g.:
 ```
 ["1e170a80-84c9-429a-be25-ab4657894653", "1e170a80-84c9-429a-be25-ab4657894654", ]
 ```